dustin10/VichUploaderBundle/docs/namers.md

 vich_uploader:
     # ...
     mappings:
-        product_image:
+        products:
-            upload_destination: product_image
+            upload_destination: products
             directory_namer:
                 service: vich_uploader.namer_directory_property
-                options: { property: 'slug', transliterate: true } # supposing that the object contains a "slug" attribute or a "getSlug" method
+                options: { property: 'slug', transliterate: true } # supposing that the object contains a "slug" property or a "getSlug" method
 ```

 **CurrentDateTimeDirectoryNamer** creates subdirs depending on the current locale datetime.
 By default, it will be